 - Provides a detailed worked example of the strategy.

 Some visualizations in Displayr are written in the R language.
-The code that creates the visualization is visible in Data tab of the object inspector.
+The code that creates the visualization is visible in the Code section of Displayr.
 For example, you can see the code for a pictograph below.

-The dependency graph below is for a visualization that has been created in a way that is guaranteed to be slow.
+The Inputs & Outputs below are for a visualization that has been created in a way that is guaranteed to be slow.
 The graph shows two separate paths.
 The one at the top takes a total of .11 + .00 + .02 + .02 + .44 + .45 + .42 + .42 + 1.64 + 1.01 = 4.53 seconds.
-The one at the bottom takes a little less time, meaning that the overall time taken is, at best, 4.53 seconds for the visualization to calculate.
+The one at the bottom takes slightly less time, meaning the overall time is at best 4.53 seconds for the visualization to calculate.
 (Where multiple visualizations are being shown simultaneously, the overall time may be slower.)

 Explaining each of the nodes